-The problem is that anyone with the skilled enough to reverse engineer their application, has access to their private RSA key and therefore can make API requests to their backend system, pretending to be their app.
+The problem is that anyone skilled enough to reverse engineer their application, has access to their private RSA key and therefore can make API requests to their backend system, pretending to be their app.
 This affects any other treat model(s) based on this trust scheme.

 The same is true for an embedded

 symmetric encryption key to protect a local database or data sent to a backend (on top of using TLS).
 The issue here is that every single instance of your mobile app uses the same key/password to protect a local database or encrypt the data sent to the backend.
 If an attacker gets a hold of an encrypted database (how an attacker could get a local database is beyond the scope of this post.
 But for example, imagine a cloud backup is leaked) or the attacker wants to decrypt the data sent to the backend all they need to do is capture the traffic and decrypted with the retrieved key.

 I was also asked for some alternatives.
 This is hard because most of these implementations are very particular and unique to your needs.
 But here are some ideas on how to use and generate secrets on your mobile apps.

 You can use Diffie–Hellman to create a shared secret that only your mobile app and your backend should have.
 With this scheme your app generates a public and private keys, let's call them

 client_privkey and your server also generates a public and private keys, let's call them

 server_privkey then your mobile app sends a message to the server, let's call it